 One time, we were cooking brownies and realized we were out of sugar-total disaster, right?
 That's when a friend saved the day by suggesting sucanat.

-Now, if you’re like us, you might be thinking, “What on earth is sucanat?”
-Well, it’s a type of unrefined cane sugar.
-It’s a lifesaver for bakers, offering a rich, molasses-like flavor.
+Now, if you're like us, you might be thinking, "What on earth is sucanat?"
+Well, it's a type of unrefined cane sugar (a minimally processed whole cane sugar made from evaporated sugarcane juice).
+It's a lifesaver for bakers, offering a rich, molasses-like flavor.

 Ready to bake better?
 Here's our guide to seven sucanat substitutes that can work magic in your recipes.